sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-azure-ad-configurations.rst

 8. Configure Server Name

-If application is running behind load balancer, one needs to configure the below.
+If application is running behind Load balancers, one needs to configure the below.
 Update the Fire Insights application URI.

 ::